ThatBlokeCalledJay/auto-app-version/README.md

   - Azure DevOps Pipelines.
   - DotNet Core Projects written in C#.

 ## So what is this?
-Simply put...
+Example...
 Don't worry about incrementing you're app's version number everytime you commit/integrate and deploy small patch updates, there's going to be a lot of them.
 Let AutoAppVersion increment the patch version for you.
-When you are ready to release a new Major or Minor version, simply update those version segmants like normal in your csporj file, and AutoAppVersion will reset the patch segment for you.
+When you are ready to release a new Major or Minor version, simply update those version segmants like normal in your csporj file, AutoAppVersion will set the patch segment back to 0 for you.
+This is really handy when your BuildPipeline automatically packs and pushes NuGet packages.
+No more "Package with same name and Version number already exists" because you forgot to update the version.

 ## Quick Setup Guide: Do as I say!!!
 Of course I don't expect you to do as I say, just do the next steps to get the thing working as quickly as possible.
 After that, have a play.